cainseriph/IMDB-Qualitative-Data-Analysis/README.md

 3. Access the repository from your command line or preferred CMD software
 4. Install a virtual environment.
 The command in Gitbash | python -m venv imdb, Mac/Linux | python3 -m venv imdb
 5. Activate the virtual environment.
 The command in Gitbash | source imdb/scripts/activate, Mac/Linux | source imdb/bin/activate
-6. Install the *requirements.txt* file to install necessary packages by running *pip install requirements.txt*
+6. Install the *requirements.txt* file to install necessary packages by running *pip install -r requirements.txt*
 7. Primary Jupyter Notebook for the project is 'IMDB_Movies.ipynb'.
 Additionally 'IMDB_dirty.ipynb' can be reviewed for the cleaning of the data and 'data_dictionary.ipynb' contains the Data Dictionary for the project.